Get the Free Toolkit

 Workforce development and reinvention programs across the United States measure success by job placements, but research consistently shows that unstable, low-quality employment fails to deliver long-term desistance or household stability.

-The 2Generation Economy metric shifts the unit of measurement from individual job placement to household economic mobility ; tracking employment retention, housing stability, wage progression, and family well-being over 12 to 24 months.
-This article examines w...
+The 2Gen Economy metric shifts the unit of measurement from individual job placement to household economic mobility ; tracking the five domains of the Durability Index ; employment retention, housing stability, financial resilience, family connection, and jus...

 Continue Reading...